nicholaswilde/recipes/docs/breakfast/classic-buttermilk-waffles.md

 directions.
 For an 8" round waffle iron, use about 1/3 cup batter; cook for 2 to 3 minutes, until the iron stops steaming.

-### Step 5
+!!! tip

-Tip: Waffles are best consumed as soon as they're baked, but in a pinch you may place them on a rack to cool, wrap tightly to store in the refrigerator, then reheat for 6 minutes in a 350°F oven.
+    Waffles are best consumed as soon as they're baked, but in a pinch you may place them on a rack to cool, wrap tightly to store in the refrigerator, then reheat for 6 minutes in a 350°F oven.

-### Step 6
+!!! note

-Note: Leave out the sugar if you want savory waffles, such as the type you'd use as a base for creamed chipped beef or fried chicken.
+    Leave out the sugar if you want savory waffles, such as the type you'd use as a base for creamed chipped beef or fried chicken.

 ## :link: Sources